cmapua/terraingrass/README.md

 # Terrain GPU Instanced Grass

 Grass system made for use with Unity Terrain and the Built-in Rendering Pipeline.
-Tested and developed on Unity version 2022.3.62f3.
+Tested and developed on Unity 2022.3.62f3.

 ## Features

-Frustum and distance culling:
+Per-instance frustum and distance culling:

 ![frustum-culling.gif](Documentation~/frustum-culling.gif)